The price of players in Fantasy Premier League are very important. Essentially, they determine the players you can bring into your FPL team.

 Think of Jamie Vardy and Riyad Mahrez in Leicester’s title winning season.
 Then there was Mohamed Salah in his return to the Premier League.

-Most recently, in 2019/20, Mason Greenwood became a must have player and was even priced under £4.5m at some points.
+In 2019/20, Mason Greenwood became a must have player and was even priced under £4.5m at some points.